Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

 We leave it as an exercise for the reader to prove that $f$ is continuous on $D$, and that it cannot be extended continuously to any proper superset\fn {Should we have chosen the more popular interval $X=[0, 1]$, instead, one would be able to continuously extend $f$ to $D\cup \{1\}$.
 This would in fact be the case for any interval with a rational right-end point.
 For this reason we have decided to choose $[0,2\pi ]$, which is of course almost as popular, although we have no intention of wrapping our interval around the circle!} of $D$.

-Observing that $f$ is positive and bounded above\fn {In case one thinks of $\N $ as starting at $1$, $f$ would also be bounded by $1$.} by $2$, its range is mapped homeomorphically to an arc in $\circle $ via the exponential map $t\to e^{it}$, so the function is also continuous on $D$ but it cannot be extended continuously to any proper superset.
+Observing that $f$ is positive and bounded above\fn {In case one thinks of $\N $ as starting at $1$, $f$ would also be bounded by $1$.} by $2$, its range is mapped homeomorphically to a subset of $\circle $ via the exponential map $t\to e^{it}$, so the function